ITzTravelInTime/Envy24HT/README.md

 - ESI MAYA44                (Alpha support partially working)
 - Audiotrack Prodigy 7.1    (best support)
 - Audiotrack Prodigy HD2
-- Infrasonic Quartet        (Pre-Alpha support not working yet)
+- Infrasonic Quartet        (Pre-Alpha support not working yet, but groundwork has been done)

-Other cards that could work with this driver (although not guaranteed to and completely untested):

 Cards that might work (but are currently untested or need implementation work):
 - Onkyo SE 90